Madison-Davis/Courses-CS2620-DistributedSystems/Design1/Documentation.md

 -------------------------------------------
 ## Communication
-- Creating an account: createAccount
+- Creating an account: `createAccount`
     - Request parameters: username, password hash
     - Action: check that username doesn’t already exist, then insert user information into accounts table
-- Log in to an account: login
+- Log in to an account: `login`
     - Request parameters: username, password hash
     - Action: determine whether the username and password hash matches an existing account, set the user’s status to logged in, get user’s newly received messages in their inbox, get user’s old messages, get user’s drafts
-- List accounts: listAccounts
+- List accounts: `listAccounts`
     - Request parameters: none
     - Action: get list of all usernames currently in accounts table
-- Read messages: checkMessage
+- Read messages: `checkMessage`
     - Request parameters: username, message ID
     - Action: set message status to checked
-- Delete a message: deleteMessage
+- Delete a message: `deleteMessage`
     - Request parameters: username, message ID
     - Action: remove message from messages table
-- Delete an account: deleteAccount
+- Delete an account: `deleteAccount`
     - Request parameters: username, password hash
     - Action: delete user’s received messages, delete user’s drafts, delete user’s account information
-- Log out: logout
+- Log out: `logout`
     - Request parameters: username
     - Action: set user’s status to logged out
-- Store drafts: addDrafts
+- Store drafts: `addDrafts`
     - Request parameters: username, list of recipient and content of each draft message
     - Action: delete all old drafts, insert all new drafts
-- Download message from inbox to main page: downloadMessage
+- Download message from inbox to main page: `downloadMessage`
     - Request parameters: username, message ID
     - Action: updates inbox property to be 1
-- Send a message to a recipient: sendMessage
+- Send a message to a recipient: `sendMessage`
     - Request parameters: username, sender username, message text content
     - Action: check if recipient exists, add message characteristics in messages table

 We keep track of the sockets of all clients that are currently connected to the server, and if one user is trying to send a message to another user that is currently logged in, then we trigger a live message sending mechanism by sending the message information to the recipient’s socket.

-In client_conn.py, we defined a function called client_conn_receive_message, which uses a selector to listen for incoming messages.
+In `client_conn.py`, we defined a function called `client_conn_receive_message`, which uses a selector to listen for incoming messages.
 If the received message is of type “receiveMessage,” then we call a method called update_inbox_callback to immediately update the recipient’s GUI and notify them of an incoming message by incrementing the counter on their inbox.

 -------------------------------------------
 ## Wire Protocols

 ### JSON
-When config.PROTOCOL = 0, we use JSON and call server.py to start a server dedicated to JSON.
+When `config.PROTOCOL = 0`, we use JSON and call server.py to start a server dedicated to JSON.
 JSON responses are made as a dictionary.
 We generally utilized the following structure, (in the code, this is in proper JSON format, but it is displayed here for understanding):

-{	 protocolVersion: #,
+`{	 protocolVersion: #,
 description: “ “,
 	actions: {
 		action_name_one: {